Shopify/erb_lint/README.md

 Linter-Specific Option | Description
 -----------------------|---------------------------------------------------------
 `rubocop_config`       | A valid rubocop configuration hash.
 Mandatory when this cop is enabled.
 See [rubocop's manual entry on Configuration](http://rubocop.readthedocs.io/en/latest/configuration/)
+`only`                 | Only run cops listed in this array instead of all cops.

 ## Custom Linters